Biology of Prokaryotes and Gametes

 Reproductive Biology

-• Production of mouse embryos for quality control and procedures in human embryology laboratories.
+- Experimental models and quality control in embryology.
+Production of mouse embryos as a system for validation and quality control of media, inputs and procedures used in human embryology laboratories.

 Members